Norms Restaurants

 Norms Restaurants (stylized as NORMS) is a regional chain of diner-style restaurants in Southern California, plus one in Las Vegas.
 Founded in 1949 by used-car salesman Norm Roybark, some restaurants are open 24 hours a day, 7 days a week.
-As of May 2025, the company operates 23 locations in Greater Los Angeles, as well as a newly opened one in Las Vegas.
+As of 2026, the company operates 23 locations in Greater Los Angeles, as well as a newer one in Las Vegas.